Liquid breathing

 In theory, liquid breathing could assist in the treatment of patients with severe pulmonary or cardiac trauma, especially in pediatric cases.
 Liquid breathing has also been proposed for use in deep diving and space travel.
 Despite some recent advances in liquid ventilation, a standard mode of application has not yet been established.

 Approaches

-Because liquid breathing is still a highly experimental technique, there are several proposed approaches.
+As liquid breathing is still a highly experimental technique, there are several proposed approaches.

 Total liquid ventilation

 Although total liquid ventilation (TLV) with completely liquid-filled lungs can be beneficial, the complex liquid-filled tube system required is a disadvantage compared to gas ventilation—the system must incorporate a membrane oxygenator, heater, and pumps to deliver to, and remove from the lungs tidal volume aliquots of conditioned perfluorocarbon (PFC).
 One research group led by Thomas H. Shaffer has maintained that with the use of microprocessors and new technology, it is possible to maintain better control of respiratory variables such as liquid functional residual capacity and tidal volume during TLV than with gas ventilation.
 Consequently, the total liquid ventilation necessitates a dedicated liquid ventilator similar to a medical ventilator except that it uses a breathable liquid.
 Many prototypes are used for animal experimentation, but experts recommend continued development of a liquid ventilator toward clinical applications.

 Specific preclinical liquid ventilator (Inolivent) is currently under joint development in Canada and France.
 The main application of this liquid ventilator is the ultra-fast induction of therapeutic hypothermia after cardiac arrest.
 This has been demonstrated to be more protective than slower cooling method after experimental cardiac arrest.